-The traditional Balinese cat contains similar history as Siamese.
-Both appeared in different photographs in the middle of 19th century.
+The traditional Balinese cat contains a similar history as Siamese.
+Both appeared in different photographs in the middle of the 19th century.
 However, they first appeared together and people started thinking that they were a mutation of Siamese cat with long fur.

 The modern Balinese cat is stronger and smaller than the past breeds that were displayed on photographs.
-People reported that it is very rare and difficult to find a true Balinese, because many breeds look similar, so you have to conduct a research before you decide to purchase them.
+People reported that it is very rare and difficult to find a true Balinese, because many breeds look similar, so you have to conduct research before you decide to purchase them.

 The Balinese is easy going and friendly cat.
 They are not highly strung as Siamese and not so vocal, but still, they enjoy the company of humans and don’t like to be alone for long periods.
-They usually follow owner from room to room in order to be with him.
+They usually follow the owner from room to room in order to be with him.

 The Balinese fits in almost every household, especially those with young children.
 They are very intelligent so you can enjoy with them.

-Common Balinese Cat conditions and Diseases
+Common Balinese Cat Diseases

 - Lysosomal storage disease– This particular disease is caused by a deficiency of enzymes that cat need in order to perform a metabolic function.
-A cat that is affected has to be treated by a vet, but you have to know that in most cases it is a fatal disease.Buy Balinese Cat kitty insurance with us, and rest assured for a while.
+A cat that is affected has to be treated by a vet, but you have to know that in most cases it is a fatal disease.

 - They are not vocal, but still, they enjoy chatting with owners.